Improved Algorithms for Distributed Entropy Monitoring: AMS Sampling in Distributed Monitoring

-In this section we extend the AMS-sampling algorithm to the setting of distributed monitoring.
-We choose to present this implementation in a generalized form so that it can be used for efficiently tracking both Shannon and Tsallis entropies.
-We will discuss both the infinite window case and the sequence-based sliding window case.
+In this section we extend the AMS sampling algorithm to the distributed monitoring model.
+We choose to present this implementation in a general form so that it can be used for tracking both the Shannon entropy and the Tsallis entropy.
+We will discuss both the infinite window case and the sliding window cases. {\bf Roadmap.} We will start by introducing some tools from previous work, and then give the algorithms for the infinite window case, followed by the analysis.
+We then discuss the sliding window cases.